Verónica (2017 Spanish film): Plot

 Verónica draws protective Viking symbols for the kids, only for the demon to destroy them.
-She intervenes when the spirit chokes Lucia, only to learn that she herself choking Lucia.
+She intervenes when the spirit chokes Lucia, only to learn that she herself was choking Lucia.
 Verónica wakes up to find that she's on her first period.
 As she scrubs her mattress, she finds burn marks on the underside.
 She also finds on each of the kids' mattresses a large burn mark in the shape of a human body.
 Sister Death tells Verónica that she used to see dark spirits when she was younger, and intentionally blinded herself in an unsuccessful attempt to stop the visions.
 Verónica reads in an occult magazine that she can force the spirits to leave by doing right what she did wrong as it is important to say goodbye to the spirit at the end of a séance.
 Verónica asks Rosa and Diana to hold another séance, but they refuse.
 Rosa reveals that at the séance, Verónica whispered that she herself would die in three days.

 Desperate, Verónica decides to hold the séance with her siblings.
 She has Antoñito draw the protective symbols on the walls, but he incorrectly copies the symbols of invocation.
 During the séance, they have to repeatedly sing a melody and decide on the advertising jingle for "Centella," the only song they all know.
 When Verónica tells the spirit to say goodbye, it refuses.
 She calls the police and escapes with her siblings.
 However, she sees that she is not actually holding Antoñito but had imagined it.
 Her brother is actually hiding in a closet.
-She finds him but he won't go with her.
+She finds Antoñito but he refuse go with her.
 Verónica looks at herself in the mirror and sees the demon, realizing she has been possessed by the demon the entire time, and had been harming her siblings under its control.
 She attempts to end the possession by slitting her own throat but is prevented by the demon.
-The police enter to find her being attacked by an invisible force and passing out.
+The police enter to find her being attacked by an invisible force, partially levitating and passing out.
 The medics carry her and Antoñito out while a shaken detective observes the scene.
 As the detective watches a photograph of Verónica suddenly catch fire, he is informed that she has died.